Electricity Maps Blog

 As mentioned in the introduction, standards and regulations require using average emissions factors to calculate the carbon footprint of electricity consumption and report on (corporate) carbon emissions.

-The largest grid in the US (PJM grid) is taken as an example here as the PJM grid operator publishes marginal emissions factors on their openly accessible data portal (note that a comparison with WattTime’s marginal emissions factors is not possible as they are not made available publicly).
-For flow-traced (average) emissions factors we use Electricity Maps’ historical data, which is available for free on our data portal.
+The largest grid in the US (PJM grid) is taken as an example here.
+The marginal carbon intensity is sourced from WattTime grid emissions data platform.
+The flow-traced carbon intensity is sourced from Electricity Maps’ historical data, which is available for free on our data portal.

 Figure 2 shows that marginal and average emissions factors in PJM exhibit very different fluctuations in the first days of January 2024.